navin-mohan/navin-mohan.github.io/_posts/2018-12-31-endianess.md

 The network byte order is always big-endian by convention.

-If your system is little-endian (host byte order) the above functions will perform the necessary byte swapping otherwise they are just return the same value.
+If your system is little-endian (host byte order) the above functions will perform the necessary byte swapping otherwise they just return the same value.

-Similarly [`htonl`](https://linux.die.net/man/3/htonl) and [`ntohl`](https://linux.die.net/man/3/ntohl) handles a 32-bit word.
+Similarly, [`htonl`](https://linux.die.net/man/3/htonl) and [`ntohl`](https://linux.die.net/man/3/ntohl) handles a 32-bit word.

 ```cpp
 #include <cstdio>